TritonDataCenter/manta-buckets-api/docs/index.md

 ### Restrictions

-Bucket names must be between 3 and 63 characters long (calculated in bytes), and must not "resemble an IP address" as defined below.
+Bucket names must be between 3 and 63 characters long, and must not "resemble an IP address" as defined below.

 A valid bucket name is composed of one or more "labels" separated by periods.